ovh/docs/pages/platform/data-processing/41_TUTORIAL_wordcount/guide.en-gb.md

     only showing top 20 rows

-Here is the main finding: if we analyse the lyrics of most famous songs during the last 50 years, the word "love" comes in first position with 15283 occurences.
+Here is the main finding: if we analyze the lyrics of most famous songs during the last 50 years, the word "love" comes in first position with 15283 occurences.
-Followred by "i'm", "don't", "know", and so on.
+Followed by "i'm", "don't", "know", and so on.

 Our code is now complete, let's now use OVHcloud Data Processing to benefit from an online Apache Spark cluster, with automation and scalability.